rax-maas/rackspace-monitoring-cli/README.md

 ## Settings Credentials

-Credentials can be set in a configuration file (`~/.raxrc`) or you can pass them manually to each command.
+Credentials can be set (in order of precedence) as environment variables (RAXMON_USERNAME, RAXMON_API_KEY, RAXMON_API_URL), in a configuration file (~/.raxrc) or you can pass them manually to each command.

 ### Example configuration file